aquafemi/aquafemi.github.io/_posts/2018-11-21-why-anime-is-better-than-live-action.markdown

 ---

 What is the appeal in anime that makes people prefer it to real live action?
 It begins with looking at the anime industry and analyzing the approach our favorite artists and producers put into each frame.

+Anime is painstakingly drawn by hand frame by frmae (with computer assistance of course).